kyphan38/web/assets/docs/technical/os - ongoing/1-processes.md

 - Running: Currently executing on the CPU
 - Ready: Waiting to be scheduled
 - Blocked: Suspended, not ready to run
   - Why?
-Waiting for some event, e.g., the process issues a read from disk
+Waiting for some event (e.g., the process issues a read from disk)
-  - When is it unblocked?
+  - When unblocked?
 The disk issues an interrupt when data is ready
-- New: Being created, yet to run
+- New: Being created, not yet running
 - Dead: Terminated

 ![img](./img/4.png)

 - Ready &rarr; Running: The OS scheduler assigns the CPU to the process
-- Running &rarr; Ready: The OS takes the CPU away (e.g., time limit reached)
+- Running &rarr; Ready: The OS reclaims the CPU (e.g., time limit reached)
 - Running &rarr; Blocked: The process initiates a wait (e.g., starts I/O)
 - Blocked &rarr; Ready: The awaited event finishes (e.g., I/O done), making the process runnable again (waiting for the CPU)